Convex Geometric Trajectory Tracking using Lie Algebraic MPC for Autonomous Marine Vehicles: Numerical Simulations

 We validate the control performance of the proposed algorithm using Marine Systems Simulator \cite{fossen2004}.
 The simulator has hydrodynamic models of various types of real-world vehicles, including the autonomous surface vehicle Otter.
 The Otter is a 2 m catamaran equipped with two propellers on the starboard and port sides, allowing it to achieve a maximum speed of 5.5 knots.

-The Otter model is unique because it is defined in 6-DOF and accounts for hydrostatic forces, making it a suitable demonstration vehicle.
-In the hydrodynamics model of the Otter, the Coriolis matrices $C_{RB}$ and $C_{AM}$ are set differently.
+\cc{The Otter model is suitable for demonstration because it is defined in 6-DOF and accounts for hydrostatic forces.} In the hydrodynamics model of the Otter, the Coriolis matrices $C_{RB}$ and $C_{AM}$ are set differently.
 Specifically, the elements in $C_{AM}$ related to the yaw angle and horizontal velocity are neglected.
 To handle this, we separately calculate the partial differentiations (\ref{eq:coriolis-diff}) of the Coriolis matrices.
 The damping matrix of the Otter model is set to be diagonal with an additional nonlinear term only for the yaw motion.

 The Otter is an under-actuated system that requires controlling its position and orientation using only two control inputs, the rotational speeds of the two motors.
 The propulsion force generated by each motor is modeled as proportional to the square of the rotational speed, with the coefficient changing for reverse motion.
 Although this relationship is nonlinear, it is bijective, allowing us to use the propulsion forces as a control input.